CoLRev-Environment/colrev/docs/source/manual/help.rst

 ==================================

 We are here to help you and others who may struggle with the same issues.
-Here is how you can help us help you.
+Here is how you can help us, too.

 Identify the source
 ------------------------------